Cluster Algebras and Scattering Diagrams, Part II. Cluster Patterns and Scattering Diagrams: Scattering diagrams

-\begin{ex}[continued] Let $\frakD(\bfSigma_{\fraks,t_0})$ be the collection of walls in Example \ref{ex:scatter1}.
-Even though the finiteness condition does not hold in general, the wall crossing automorphism is still well-defined for a curve crossing only finitely many walls.
-Let $t_0$, $t_1$, \dots, $t_{r+1}=t\in \bbT_n$ be a sequence of vertices such that they are sequentially connected with edges labeled by $k_0$, $k_1$,\dots, $k_r$.
-Accordingly, we consider an admissible curve $\gamma_{t}^{t_0}$ further satisfying the following conditions: \begin{itemize} \item It is in the interior of the support $|\Delta(\bfG^{t_0})|$ of the $G$-fan $\Delta(\bfG^{t_0})$. \item It starts in $\sigma^{\circ}(G_{t_{r+1}})$. \item It sequentially intersects the walls
+\begin{ex}[continued] Let $\frakD(\bfSigma_{\fraks,t_0})$ be the collection of walls in Example \ref{2ex:scatter1}.
+Even though the finiteness condition does not hold in general, the wall-crossing automorphism is still well-defined for a curve crossing only finitely many walls.
+Let $t_0$, $t_1$, \dots, $t_{r+1}=t\in \bbT_n$ be a sequence of vertices such that they are sequentially adjacent with edges labeled by $k_0$, $k_1$,\dots, $k_r$.
+Accordingly, we consider an admissible curve $\gamma_{t}^{t_0}$ further satisfying the following conditions: \begin{itemize} \item It is in the interior of the support $|\Delta(\bfG^{t_0})|$ of the $G$-fan $\Delta(\bfG^{t_0})$. \item It starts in $\sigma^{\circ}(G_{t_{r+1}})$. \item It sequentially intersects walls